smartin015/l2_makerspace/vr/README.md

 Try ImmediateGeometry based streaming of triangle meshes over UDP.
 Can use [this paper](https://www.researchgate.net/publication/27521282_3D_Mesh_Compression) as a start when researching compression techniques.
 This would be useful for streaming and displaying the results of generated/optimized models.

+Create a mixed reality whiteboard that can be written on in real life and VR and updates in both.